danny-bit/udacity_rl/p2_continuous-control/README.md

 Follow `Continuous_Control.ipynb` to see how the agent was trained.
 The learned model weights can be found in
-- checkpoint.pth (latest solved environment weights)
+- checkpoint_actor.pth, checkpoint_critic.pth (latest solved environment weights)
-- checkpoint_best.pth (weights of the model with the highest average score over last 100 episodes)
+- checkpoint_actor_best.pth, checkpoint_critic_best.pth (weights of the model with the highest average score over last 100 episodes)